Max Out Your Workouts

 Know The Signs: Your body is basically a cranky toddler that wants a snack and a nap.
 Your body is going to send you a lot of “quit signals.“ Sudden thirst, “maybe I’ll do a little less today and do more tomorrow“, and just the overwhelming desire to stop.
 These are all quit signals…they are your body’s way of conserving resources.
 Understand that you have made a lot of deals with your body, and your body is going to get upset when you start shredding those contracts.
 Your body will adapt, and it will adapt quickly.
 The body’s role is to serve the mind.
 Stay strong in your determination, and you will be strong in your body.
 The workouts are short….your body can handle them.

 Get Primitive: While you are in the middle of your workout, imagine the primitive version of you going all out just to survive.
-Imagine yourself being chased by a tiger of a pack of wolves.
-Train like your life depends on it.
+Imagine yourself being chased by a tiger or a pack of wolves.
+Train like your life depends on it…it does!

 Feed Your Ego: Flex a little.
 Make the world a better place, and bare that flat stomach.
 Not there yet…go ahead and look forward to looking amazing.
 Remind yourself that other people are not working as hard as you are.
 Showing off a little isn’t the worst thing you could do…you might inspire someone!
 Now go get it!!